archphile/recipe/README.md

 - https://raw.githubusercontent.com/archphile/recipe/master/scripts/archphile-create-script-rpi.sh
 - https://raw.githubusercontent.com/archphile/recipe/master/scripts/archphile-create-script-odroidc2.sh

-For example, if you have a Raspberry Pi 2 or 3 you have to do the following:
+For example, if you have a Raspberry Pi 2 or 3 you have to do the following (logged via SSH as root):

     wget https://raw.githubusercontent.com/archphile/recipe/master/scripts/archphile-create-script-rpi.sh